vitorcirilo3/reliability-identifier/README.md

 git pull
 ```

+### Create the data partitions
-## all set up!
+all set up!
 Let's start to run the methodology.
 First step, create the dataset partitions.
 Execute the python code:
 ```
 python datasets_partition_creation.py
 ```

+### Execute the main pipeline
-## after that, execute the main code to apply the IRT and create the model to identify unreliable contexts
+After the creation of the data partitions, execute the main code to apply the IRT and create the model to identify unreliable contexts
 ```
 main.py
 ```